wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-ps-sql-keyvault.md

 You can enable AKV integration during provisioning or configure it for existing VMs.

 ### New VMs
 If you are provisioning a new SQL Server virtual machine with Resource Manager, the Azure portal provides a step to enable Azure Key Vault integration.
+The Azure Key Vault feature is available only for the Enterprise, Developer and Evaluation Editions of SQL Server.

 ![SQL Azure Key Vault Integration](./media/virtual-machines-windows-ps-sql-keyvault/azure-sql-arm-akv.png)